-Microsoft kicked off yesterday's Build developer conference with a big reveal: a major update for Windows, that’ll be free for everyone running Windows 10.
+Microsoft kicked off today’s Build developer conference with a big reveal: a major update for Windows, that’ll be free for everyone running Windows 10.

 That’s 270 million people, according to Microsoft.
 Must be all those five year old PCs, right Apple?